vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 checklist, I know that there's a checklist and can look it up.

-For every incremental update to a checklist (e.g., the addition of a new item to the checklist), it can take between 5-20 iterations to internalize the new item as part of the checklist.
+For every incremental update to a checklist (e.g., the addition of a new item to the checklist), it can take me between 5-20 iterations to internalize the new item as part of the checklist.
 If the checklist is executed about once a day, this translates to about 5-20 days, or about 1-3 weeks.

+### For the most part, the order within a checklist doesn't matter

+When I'm executing a trigger-based rapid checklist, I might not do it in the right order; for instance, I initially forget a step and then remember it after executing later steps.
+Or there's some reason I want to defer executing a step till later.

+Fortunately, for most of the rapid checklists, the order of the items within the checklist doesn't matter much, beyond some very obvious dependencies (for instance, closing the laptop lid has to be after various steps that depend on the laptop).
+This means that I can execute the checklist much more rapidly, without worrying about getting things in the wrong order.
+This is in contrast with checklists related to complex technical things where there are dependencies between the steps.

 ### No physical (or digital) checking of boxes

 Since I'm interested in rapid execution, I'm willing to trade off recordkeeping to some extent.
 So I don't actually check any boxes anywhere (physically or digitally) as I execute checklist items.

 Since many of the items are computer-based, I usually *can* look at records of various sorts (browsing history, terminal history) if my attention wavers and I want to double-check if I executed a step.

+The fact that the order of items within the checklist doesn't matter too much is helpful here -- it reduces the pressure to get through each checklist item in sequence and to be sure that each item is executed.

 ### Checklist redundancy